nikitin-p/pyselectal/README.md

 - **pysam ≥ 0.15.0**

-`pysam 0.15.0` is the earliest version that supports the `threads` argument in `pysam.AlignmentFile` which is used for parallel BGZF compression/decompression.
+`pysam 0.15.0` is the earliest version that supports the `threads` argument in `pysam.AlignmentFile` which is used for parallel BGZF compression / decompression.
 You can install `pysam` using `pip`:

 ```bash
 pip install pysam